Go to Sleep

-"Go to Sleep" is a song by the English rock band Radiohead, released as the second single from their sixth studio album, Hail to the Thief (2003) on 18 August 2003.
+"Go to Sleep" is a song by the English rock band Radiohead, released as the second single from their sixth studio album, Hail to the Thief (2003), on 18 August 2003.
 It reached number two in Canada, number nine in Italy and number 12 in the UK.

 Composition

 The first part of "Go to Sleep" is composed in alternating bars of 4/4 and 12/8.
 It features a processed "stuttering" guitar sound created by Jonny Greenwood.
-Radiohead released a live version, recorded in Osaka, for the War Child charity in 2004.

 Music video

-A CGI animated music video was released for "Go to Sleep", directed by Alex Rutterford.
+A CGI music video was directed by Alex Rutterford.
 It depicts the singer, Thom Yorke, sitting in a park while people in business suits walk by rapidly.
-The classical buildings spontaneously crumble and reassemble themselves in modern style.
+The classical buildings crumble and reassemble in modern style.

 Release

-"Go to Sleep" was released as the second single from Radiohead's sixth studio album, Hail to the Thief (2003) on 18 August 2003.
+"Go to Sleep" was released as the second single from Radiohead's sixth studio album, Hail to the Thief (2003), on 18 August 2003.
 In 2023, Rolling Stone said it was not an appropriate choice of single but that EMI had wanted to "retrench Radiohead as a big rock band" to compete with acts such as Coldplay and Muse.

-A live version was released on the 2025 album Hail to the Thief (Live Recordings 2003–2009).
+Radiohead released a live version, recorded in Osaka, for the War Child charity in 2004.
+Another live version was released on the 2025 album Hail to the Thief (Live Recordings 2003–2009).